 - Lower closing costs

-- No appraisal necessary
+- No appraisal necessary in some cases

 FHA Streamline Refinance

 - Loan must already be FHA-insured (aka an existing FHA loan)